10 Application administration

 As an admin, you’ll also have to decide what to do about system packages, which are Linux libraries you install from a Linux repository or the internet.

 Many packages in Python and R don’t do any work themselves.
 Instead, they’re just language-specific interfaces to system packages.
-For example, any R or Python library that uses a JDBC database connector will need to make use of Java on your system.
+For example, any R or Python library that uses a JDBC database connector must use Java on your system.
 And many geospatial libraries make use of system packages like GDAL.

-As the administrator, you’ll need to make sure you understand what system libraries are needed for the Python and R packages you’re using, and you’ll need to make sure they’re available and on the path.
+As the administrator, you must understand the system libraries required for your Python and R packages.
+You’ll also need to ensure they’re available and on the path.

-For many of these libraries, it’s not a huge pain.
-You’ll just install the required library using apt or the system package manager for your distro.
-In some cases (especially Java), more configuration may be required to make sure that the package you need shows up on the path.
+For many of these libraries, it’s not a huge problem.
+You’ll install the required library using apt or the system package manager for your distro.
+In some cases (especially Java), more configuration may be necessary to ensure that the system package you need appears on the path when your code runs.

-1. What are two different ways to install Linux applications and what are commands to do so?
+1. What are two different ways to install Linux applications, and what are the commands?

 2. What does it mean to daemonize a Linux application?
 What programs and commands are used to do so?

-4. What are 4 commands to read text files?
+4. What are four commands to read text files?

-As we’ve started to administer our server, we’ve mostly been doing very generic server administration tasks.
-Now let’s set up the applications we need to run a data science workbench and get our API and Shiny app set up for using in our portfolio.
+As we’ve started to administer our server, we’ve mostly been doing generic server administration tasks.
+Now, let’s set up the applications we need to run a data science workbench and get our API and Shiny app set up.

 Terminal

-Once you’ve installed Python, you can check that you’ve got the right version by running
+Once you’ve installed Python, you can check that you’ve got the correct version by running the following:

 Terminal